 We know that the snowpack is stable when it is refrozen, and stability decreases as it thaws.
 With repeated daily freeze and thaw, called the diurnal cycle, the snowpack gets more dense and stable.
 With this pattern, instabilities become isolated to the upper snowpack that melts daily.
 This changes when we receive new snow that delivers a new load or have multiple nights with above-freezing temperatures that allow the snowpack to thaw to the ground and move moisture into underlying weak layers.
 Rain will also quickly destabilize the snowpack.

+A rule based system for decision making in the back country can simplify decision making with all avalanche problems.
 Trask Baughman, an educator with the West Central Montana Avalanche Foundation (WCMAF) explains:

 A powerful tool is ALPTRUTh, a mnemonic to help memorize and remember red flags and key terrain features.
 To utilize this tool, you note the factors and add them up.
-ALPTRUTh can be incorporated in a pre-trip checklist or a final check before committing to a slope.
+ALPTRUTh can be incorporated into a pre-trip checklist or a final check before committing to a slope.
 When 3 or 4 clues are present, extra caution and careful terrain management are needed (93% of accidents in North America have 3 or more factors present).
 If you have 5 or more factors present, it is recommended you push pause and carefully find an alternative path.